snuq/Snu-Photo-Manager/Readme.md

 * Edit photos and videos with color adjustments, filters, rotation, cropping and more.
 * Export your photos for websites, create collages, or convert your videos to a smaller format.

 It should run on any platform that the required libraries can be run on.
-So far, I have made Windows, Linux (Ubuntu 16+) and Android binaries.
-It should be possible to create OSX and ios binaries as well, but I do not have the required hardware to do so.
-Download latest binaries at: www.snuq.com/snuphotomanager/

-Note that the android version is very beta - some features are missing, it is pretty slow, and it is not yet a signed executable (debug only for now).

 This program is released under the GNU General Public License.